-Safe Mode is one option which is very useful if you find that you are unable to boot your computer in regular mode and you need to do some Windows troubleshooting.
+Windows Safe Mode is one option which is very useful when you need to do carry out some troubleshooting.
+If you find that Safe Mode is not working, and you are unable to boot your computer in Safe Mode, this post suggests some steps you may try to fix the problem.

 1. Try a System Restore to a prior good point when Safe Mode was working and see if it helps.

 2. Type sfc /scannow in an administrative command prompt and hit Enter to run your System File Checker.
 It may take a while.
 Go get a coffee or something till it runs the scan.
 Once complete, reboot, try again and see if it has helped.